MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 A small 1/8 W resistor would quickly burn up with smoke and potential flames.

 Note: The above example would require a power source (Large battery or Lab Power Supply) that could supply 44 Volts at 200 mA.

+## Tolerance

+Variances in manufacturing, temperature, aging, and other effects result in resistors not being the exact values pecified.
+Since we we previously decided to use a 10% tolerance resistor, we would like to determine how this could affect our circuit.

+First we calculate the variance in resistance.
+For a 10% tolerance and a 220 Ohm resistor this is simply the resistance multiplied by the tolerance.

+**220 Ohm * 10%** or **22 Ohms**

+This means that our resistor will in actuality be anywhere from 198 to 244 Ohms.

+If we then substitute these values into the equation **Isu = (Vcc - Vf) / R** above for each value of resistance we get the following range of currents:

+- 198 Ohm **3/198 = 15.2 mA**
+- 242 Ohm **3/242 = 12.4 mA**

+So we see that worst case, we will have a current of 15.2 mA in our circuit, safely below the target of 16 mA.

 ![Specs](./img/LEDCurLimitSchem.png)